cghercoias/LPD8806_PI/README.md

 You should see your LED strip run through a number of animations.

-Here is a basic program that will fill the entire strip red
+Here is a basic program that will fill the entire strip Red:

     from raspledstrip.ledstrip import *
     led = LEDStrip(32)